ampproject/amphtml/extensions/amp-lightbox-gallery/amp-lightbox-gallery.md

 </amp-img>
 ```

-If no thumbnail is specified, `<amp-img>` elements will be cropped per `object-fit: cover`, `<amp-video>` will use the image src specified in its `poster` attribute, and placeholder images will be used for lightboxed elements that have one.
+If no thumbnail is specified, `<amp-img>` elements will be cropped per
+`object-fit: cover`, `<amp-video>` will use the image `src` specified in its
+`poster` attribute, and placeholder images will be used for lightboxed elements
+that have one.

+## Actions

+### `open`

+Opens the lightbox gallery.
+Can be triggered by tapping another element, if you
+specify the image `id`: `on="tap:amp-lightbox-gallery.open(id='image-id')"`.

-## Analytics events
+## Analytics

-To track usage of `amp-lightbox-gallery`, please use one of the following analytics events:
+To track usage of `amp-lightbox-gallery`, please use one of the following
+analytics events:

 ### `lightboxOpened`

-This event tracks when the lightbox is opened when the user clicks on a lightboxed `<amp-img>`.
+This event tracks when the lightbox is opened when the user clicks on a
+lightboxed `<amp-img>`.

 You can track this event using the following code snippet: